Court overturns Boston Marathon bomber's death sentence - WHIZ News

 One juror had said in Twitter posts that that she was “locked down” with her family during the manhunt and retweeted another post calling Tsarnaev a “piece of garbage,” but later told the court she had not commented on the case or been asked to shelter in place, the defense said.
 On the day of Tsarnaev’s sentencing, the juror changed her Facebook profile picture to an image that said “BOSTON STRONG,” a rallying cry used in the wake of the bombing, the attorneys said.

-Tsarnaev’s lawyers pushed several times to move the trial from Boston, arguing the intense media scrutiny and number of people touched by the bombings in the city would taint the jury pool.
+Tsarnaev’s lawyers pushed several times to move the trial out of the city where the bombs exploded, arguing the intense media scrutiny and number of people touched by the attack in Boston would taint the jury pool.
 But U.S. District Judge George O’Toole refused, saying he believed a fair and impartial jury could be found in the city.

-They said O’Toole deemed jurors who had already formed the opinion that Tsarnaev was guilty qualified “because they answered ‘yes’ to the question whether they could decide this high-profile case based on the evidence.”
-Yet he didn’t sufficiently dig into what jurors had read or heard about the case, the judges said.
+The judges said O’Toole deemed jurors who had already formed the opinion that Tsarnaev was guilty qualified “because they answered ‘yes’ to the question whether they could decide this high-profile case based on the evidence.”
+Yet he didn’t sufficiently dig into what jurors had read or heard about the case, it said.

 President Donald Trump weighed in on the ruling during an address to supporters on the tarmac of Tampa International Airport.